AndreRudolph/impulsephp-doc/docs/controller.md

   </pre>
 </div>

 We have created a textbox with the id <span class="highlightText">tb</span>.
-This component is - by naming convention - wireable for a controller.
+This component is - by convention - wireable for a controller and can be accessed via controller property.

 <div>
   <div class="code-header">